ranzigh/Buy-vs.-rent/README.md

 ____________ INSTALLATION ____________

 Since this is a single Jupyter notebook you just have to have Jupyter installed.
 Libraries you need to have are Numpy, Pandas and Matplotlib.
+On Debian based systems you can run the provided script.

 ____________ USAGE ____________